d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ?> If we want to create a user that cannot be logged into, we can change his shell to `/bin/false` or `/sbin/nologin`.
 The difference between these two is that `/sbin/nologin` gives a polite message that you cannot log in to this account before exiting.
 The option `/bin/false` directly exits without prompting anything.

 #### Setting user passwords
-If we want to change our password we can use the `passwd` command:
+If we want to change our own password we can use the `passwd` command (without sudo!):
 ```bash
 student@linux-ess:~$ passwd
 Changing password for student.